alexzeey2/MoniQ/replit.md

-# NaijaWealthSim - Nigerian Wealth Simulation Game
+# NaijaWealthSim (Sọ́ágỌ́) - Wealth Simulation Game

 ## Overview

-NaijaWealthSim is a mobile-first wealth simulation game where players start with ₦50M and build their fortune through strategic investments and luxury purchases.
-The game features a dynamic economy with taxes, maintenance costs, and decay mechanics.
+NaijaWealthSim (branded as "Sọ́ágỌ́") is a mobile-first wealth simulation game where players start with ₦50M (or currency equivalent) and build their fortune through strategic investments and luxury purchases.
+The game features a welcome/signup system with dynamic currency conversion, a progressive economy with taxes, maintenance costs, and decay mechanics.
 Players navigate high-stakes decisions including game-over scenarios with ad-based continuation options.

-The application is built as a single-page React application with Express.js backend, designed specifically for mobile devices (max-width: 448px) with a Nigerian cultural context featuring local currency, luxury items, and lifestyle elements.
+The application is built as a single-page React application with Express.js backend, designed specifically for mobile devices (max-width: 448px) with international support through currency conversion (Nigeria: ₦ Naira, Others: $ at 1:1500 rate).

 ## User Preferences